8 Supportive Herbs for Colds and Flu

 I’m Sick – Now What?

 Many herbalists keep their arsenal stocked and ready.
 But, what if you find you don’t have the herbs you need?
 What if the herbs you need are not readily available in your area?
 Once symptoms hit, you don’t have time to order online.
-You want relief and you want it fast.
+You want help and you want it fast.

 The supportive herbs below are meant to be simple to make using ingredients that are readily available.
 The best thing about these recipes is that they can be customized to the individual and many of the herbs can be used to address a variety of illnesses including colds and flu.